d2si/handsonlab/packer/README.md

-# handson-packer
+# handson lab Hashicorp Packer

-Introduction to Hashicorp Packer
+This is the repo part for the 2.2 handson